Philip Bartelme: Relationship with Branch Rickey

 While serving as athletic director, Bartelme was responsible for giving Branch Rickey his start in baseball administration.
-Michigan's baseball coach quit in 1910, and Rickey, who was then a law student at Michigan, applied for the job.
+Michigan's baseball coach quit in 1910, and Rickey, a law student at Michigan then, applied for the job.
 Rickey asked every alumnus he had ever met to write letters to Bartelme on his behalf.
 Bartelme recalled, "Day after day those letters came in."
 Bartelme was reportedly impressed with Rickey's passion for baseball and his idealism about the proper role of athletics on a college campus.
-Bartelme convinced the dean of the law school that Rickey could handle his law studies and serving as the school's baseball coach.
+Bartelme convinced the law school dean that Rickey could handle his law studies and serve as the school's baseball coach.
 Bartelme reportedly called Rickey into his office to tell him he had the job if only "to put a stop to those damn letters that come in every day."
 The hiring also marked the beginning of a lifelong friendship and business relationship between Rickey and Bartelme.
 Bartelme and Rickey worked together for most of the next 35 years, and in 1944 a California newspaper noted: "He and Rickey have had a close association in baseball ever since Bartelme was head of the athletic department of the University of Michigan where Rickey took to baseball just as a means to build up his failing health."

 Syracuse Stars

 In 1922, Bartelme purchased a one-half interest in the Syracuse Stars baseball club of the International League.
-John Conway Toole, president of the league, said at the time, "Mr. Bartelme was a high type sportsman and would be a valuable addition to the league."
+John Conway Toole, president of the league, said at the time, "Mr. Bartelme was a high-type sportsman and would be a valuable addition to the league."
 Bartelme joined his friend Branch Rickey as a partner in ownership of the Stars.
 In late 1923, Bartelme and Rickey proposed moving the Syracuse team to Montreal.
 However, the Stars remained in Syracuse with Bartelme acting as the club's president from 1922-1925.

 Bartelme sold his interest in the Stars in January 1926.
-At the time of the sale, the Syracuse Herald praised Bartelme for his contributions to Syracuse baseball:"Bartelme worked hand in hand with the Cardinals club during his three years and a half here and gave Syracuse the best baseball it has ever enjoyed."
+At the time of the sale, the Syracuse Herald praised Bartelme for his contributions to Syracuse baseball:"Bartelme worked hand in hand with the Cardinals club during his three and a half years here and gave Syracuse the best baseball it has ever enjoyed."

-Among Bartelme's most profitable moves was his sale of slugger Jim Bottomley to the St. Louis Cardinals for $30,000.
+Among Bartelme's most profitable moves was his selling of slugger Jim Bottomley to the St. Louis Cardinals for $30,000.
 The Stars had acquired Bottomley for $1,000, and he quickly became a sensation while playing for the Stars.